-- Cut the stems of the chard; you are not going to use them in this recipe.
+- Cut the chard’s stems; you will not use them in this recipe.
 Cut the chard leaves into strips about 1 cm.
 More or less.

-- Heat 1 tablespoon oil in a large skillet or pot.
+- Heat 1 tablespoon of oil in a large skillet or pot.
 Cook the onion for 4-5 minutes, until translucent.
-Add the pepper, cook 2 minutes.
-Add the chopped chard cook 3-5 minutes until reduced in size.
+Add the pepper, and cook for 2 minutes.
+Add the chopped chard and cook for 3-5 minutes until reduced in size.
 Season lightly with salt.
 Remove to a bowl.